Vashuki2004/Parkinson_detector_MLproject/README.md

 **PARKISON DISEASE DETECTOR USING ML**

-Parkinson's disease is a progressive disorder that affects the nervous system and the parts of the body controlled by the nerves
+Parkinson's disease is a progressive disorder that affects the nervous system and the parts of the body controlled by the nerves.

 Dataset is available in the 'Data' Folder